EAL-IT-Technology/17A_ITT3_pronet/readme.md

 The directory `inventory` contains the inventory information for the development setup and for the groups.

-For the nagios specific things see moozer/ansible-server-nagios
+For the nagios specific things see [the repository](https://github.com/moozer/ansible-role-nagios)

 ### `inventory/development`